 With the mega-crossover treat Avengers: Endgame hitting the theaters on April 26, let’s revisit the good and not-so-great things about Guardians of the Galaxy that came out in 2014.

 Five good things about Guardians of the Galaxy:

 1. Self-mocking tone

 The thing about Guardians of the Galaxy is that you are never sure who or what to take seriously.
 It seemed like director James Gunn (Slither, Super) himself didn’t take the film all too seriously and that lends the film a perpetual self-deprecating tone.
 Be it the intermittent squabble between Groot and Rocket or the fact that the characters never let the gravity of the situation affect them, Guardians of the Galaxy had its comic moments spot-on.

 2. A story of underdogs

-Unlike the previous MCU origin movies which singularly follow the making of a superhero, Guardians of the Galaxy is very well the story of five underdogs and how they team up against the biggest forces threatening the galaxy.
+Unlike the previous MCU origin movies which singularly follow the making of a superhero, Guardians of the Galaxy is the story of five underdogs and how they team up against biggest forces threatening the galaxy.
 In fact, for the longest time, they have their own motives attached to their adventure.
 While these bunch of bandits were initially only interested in making money by selling the orb (with the infinity stone in it), they find it in themselves to fight for a greater cause.
 And that’s truly commendable.